jtmorris/PHPLinkTracker/README.md

 Installation
 ==============
-1.)
-Download all the files in this repository to your local computer 2.)
-Copy or rename the file "config_sample.php" to "config.php" 3.)
-Open the "config.php" file in any text editor.
+1. Download all the files in this repository to your local computer
-4.)
-Fill in the database connection info under the "Datase Connection Settings" heading.
+2. Copy or rename the file "config_sample.php" to "config.php"
-5.)
-Upload the files to your web server ("config_sample.php", "README.md", "LICENSE", ".gitattributes", ".gitignore", and ".git/" are not required).
+3. Open the "config.php" file in any text editor
-6.)
-Navigate to the "/install.php" page in your web browser (e.g. "http://example.com/install.php").
+4. Fill in the database connection info under the "Datase Connection Settings" heading
-7.)
-If installation completes succesfully, you are ready to begin using this.
+5. Upload the files to your web server ("config_sample.php", "README.md", "LICENSE", ".gitattributes", ".gitignore", and ".git/" are not required)
-     If installation fails, check your configuration settings, and follow any onscreen instructions.
+6. Navigate to the "/install.php" page in your web browser (e.g. "http://example.com/install.php")

-***  If this doesn't work, feel free to ask for help, or report any bugs at http://php-plt.jtmorris.net.
+7. If installation completes succesfully, you are ready to begin using this If installation fails, check your configuration settings, and follow any onscreen instructions

 Usage
 =======